embyt/ts-ocpp/README.md

   switch (req.action) {
     case "Heartbeat":
       // returns a successful response
-      // (we pass the action and ocpp version so typescript knows which fields are needed) return {
+      // (we pass the action so typescript knows which fields are needed) return {
         action: req.action,
-        ocppVersion: req.ocppVersion,
         currentTime: new Date().toISOString(),
       };
   }